jim-easterbrook/pywws/src/doc/guides/getstarted.rst

    day end hour = 9

 You can also edit the ``pressure offset`` value to adjust how pywws calculates the relative (sea level) air pressure from the absolute value that the station measures.
-If you change the pressure offset or day end hour in future, you must update all your stored data by running :py:mod:`pywws.Reprocess`.
+If you change the pressure offset or day end hour in future, you must update all your stored data by running :py:mod:`pywws.reprocess`.

 For more detail on the configuration file options, see :doc:`../guides/weather_ini`.